Content warning, highlight the hidden text between the lines:

 Alicia pulled Trace into a

-side headlock, repositioned herself closer to the printer/scanner, and fell backward, driving her opponent forehead-first onto what remained of the printer with a brutal DDT, ending the Troubleshooter's evening in a crash of glass and plastic that sent a cheer through the crowd.
+side headlock, repositioned herself closer to the printer/scanner, and fell backward, driving her opponent forehead-first onto what remained of the printer with a brutal DDT, ending the Troubleshooter's evening in a crowd-popping crash of glass and plastic.

 "Three!"